 There is no requirement that an applicant provide reasons for their application, however an applicant’s reasons may be relevant when considering the public interest factors.

 The application can only apply to documents that existed at the time the application was received or was made valid and applications will generally not apply to metadata or to agency backup systems.

-- Documents of an agency and documents of a Minister
+Refer to Documents of an agency and documents of a Minister for more information.

 Who can an applicant apply to?